Organization of Robert Calderbank and Ingrid Daubechies Visiting Scholars (ORCID Scholars)

 ORCID Scholar 2023-2025

 Chad Topaz is an applied mathematician and data scientist at Williams College, CU–Boulder, and Institute for the Quantitative Study of Inclusion, Diversity, and Equity.
 Chad spent several decades studying complex and nonlinear systems in the natural sciences, including resonant fluid waves, chemical reactions, and biological aggregations.
 In more recent years, Chad has focused intensively on applying quantitative tools to expose and remedy social injustice.
 He is also an avid follower of scholarly research in education studies and educational psychology.
-A partial list of topics that Chad is enthusiastic to discuss (at any level of technical detail) includes:

 Robin Wilson